Rio Grande (song)

 "Rio Grande" is a song by American musician Brian Wilson from his 1988 album Brian Wilson.
 It was written and produced by Wilson and Andy Paley, and co-produced by Lenny Waronker.
 Its modular set of movements hearkened back to the style that Brian Wilson used during the "Good Vibrations"/Smile era with musique concrète.
-"Rio Grande" was evidence that he could still create brilliant, pictorial landscapes of music similar to Smile whenever he had the freedom, confidence, and courage to do so.
-It is the longest piece of music in the Brian Wilson catalogue at eight minutes and 12 seconds.
+According to critics such as David Leaf, "Rio Grande" was evidence that Wilson could still create elaborate, pictorial landscapes of music similar to Smile whenever he had the freedom to do so.
+It is the longest piece of music in the Brian Wilson solo catalogue at eight minutes and 12 seconds.